dantaki/SV2/doc/README.md

 `[-r|-cnv] SV_LIST`

-SV<sup>2</sup> requires either a BED or VCF file of deletions and tandem duplications.
+SV<sup>2</sup> requires either a BED or VCF file of deletions and duplications.

 #### BED Input